z00mantwo/BoxTurtleMC/README.md

 Total 1 uuids found
 ```

-If the Pico isn't found then something went wrong in the process of flashing or something is wrong with your CANBUS cabling.
+If the Pico isn't found then something went wrong in the process of flashing or something is wrong with your CANBUS cabling or setup.

 Record the UUID given for the Pico.
 You will need this to flash klipper and to configure klipper.